Ontario Election 2018

 Ontario’s land use planning legislation is changing with great impact to the jobs you do.
 OPPI wants to help you in your understanding of the changes that are occurring.

-We are providing links to legislation that has passed, along with an summaries of the Building Better Communities and Conserving Watersheds Act, 2017 (Bill 139) developed by various legal firms for your consideration.
+We are providing links to legislation that have passed, reports developed by specific ministries, along with an summaries of the Building Better Communities and Conserving Watersheds Act, 2017 (Bill 139) developed by various legal firms for your consideration.
 In the next section, you will find the regulations that the Province of Ontario is seeking input on.

-Updated Planning Act regulations will come into effect on April 3, 2018.
+Updated Planning Act regulations are in effect as of April 3, 2018.
 These regulations are related to the Building Better Communities and Conserving Watersheds Act, 2017 and will facilitate implementation of changes to the land use planning and appeal system by:

 Requiring explanations of how planning proposals are consistent/conform with provincial and local policies and clarify requirements for municipal notices